 Software made with care, in the Alps.

-We are kofel — a small group of engineers building native and cross‑platform software, and a handful of products of our own.
+We are kofel — a small group of engineers building native and cross‑platform software.

 What we build

 Four ways to build, one studio.
-We pick the right one per project, never the trendy one.
+We pick the right one each time, never the trendy one.

 Native